etan18/Obsidian-Notes/synthetic data.md

 - Mixture strategy: where is synthetic data introduced and how does it interact with the real data

 >[!danger] Model Collapse
 > [Shumailov et al. 2024](https://www.nature.com/articles/s41586-024-07566-y) described the phenomenon of **model collapse**, which occurs when models are recursively trained on synthetic data.
-That is, a generative model is used to produce synthetic data samples, and those samples are used to train the next version of the same model.
+That is, [[generative models]] are used to produce synthetic data samples, and those samples are used to train the next version of the same model.
 >
 > The authors observed that over time the distribution of perplexity of tokens generated diverged further and further from the original data before converging to a collapsed distribution.
 >